Written by

 The Apart Association

-For over twenty years, the Apart association has been supporting young people in their journey towards adulthood by preparing them for the challenges of tomorrow.
-From its inception, the organization chose not to confine itself to a "neighborhood" identity but to break down barriers between territories.
-Originally open to all young people in Seine-Saint-Denis, it now addresses the entire youth of Île-de-France, without age or profile restrictions, in order to welcome and support as many diverse pathways as possible.
+For over twenty years, the Apart association has been supporting young people in their journey to adulthood by preparing them for the challenges of tomorrow.
+Since its creation, the organization has chosen not to confine itself to a 'neighborhood' identity but to break down barriers between territories.
+Initially open to all young people from Seine-Saint-Denis, it now addresses the entire youth of Île-de-France, without age or profile restrictions, in order to welcome and support the greatest number of possible journeys.

-The philosophy of Apart is based on the concept of autonomy and empowerment, illustrated by its historical project "Nothing Without Nothing."
-The central idea is to educate young people to mobilize themselves and not to wait for external solutions to succeed.
-To attract and unite this audience, the association uses appealing mediums, particularly hip-hop culture in its early days, such as the creation of self-managed music studios, thus fostering a spirit of resourcefulness and initiative.
+The philosophy of Apart is based on the concept of autonomy and responsibility, illustrated by its historical project 'Nothing Without Nothing'.
+The central idea is to educate young people to mobilize themselves and not wait for external solutions to succeed.
+To attract and bring this audience together, the association uses appealing media, including hip-hop culture in its early days, such as the creation of autonomous music studios, thus fostering a spirit of resourcefulness and initiative.

-The project has evolved by incorporating its founders' passion for outdoor sports.
-By offering outdoor activities, the association allows young people to break free from the usual stigmas associated with urban or combat sports.
-This openness towards travel and the natural environment is a direct response to a daily life often marked by the overwhelming presence of concrete.
-By sharing this access to nature, not only with young people but also with families, the Apart association provides an essential personal development tool for the growth and well-being of its beneficiaries.
+The project has evolved by integrating the founders' passion for outdoor sports.
+By offering outdoor activities, the association allows young people to move beyond the usual stigmas associated with urban or combat sports.
+This openness to travel and the natural environment is a direct response to a daily life often marked by the omnipresence of concrete.
+By sharing this access to nature, not only with young people but also with families, the Apart association provides an essential tool for personal development, well-being, and flourishing for its beneficiaries.

 To follow the association: the website, the Instagram account.